-More than one-third of the Board of Directors which has twelve members (ten men and two women) are nominated as Outside Directors to incorporate perspectives independent from management, strengthen monitoring and oversight functions, and conduct highly transparent management.
+• More than one-third of the Board of Directors which has 12 members (10 men and 2 women) are nominated as Outside Directors to incorporate perspectives independent from management, strengthen monitoring and oversight functions, and conduct highly transparent management.

-c.
-Important responsibilities of the Board of Directors (determining the Group's strategic direction and the management plan)

-- Under the Group Medium-term Management Plan, the Board of Directors has put forward the Group's Corporate Philosophy (Mission), Corporate Vision and Values (see III 3., Efforts Involving Respect for the Position of Stakeholders), and continues its efforts to realize and achieve them. - · In formulating the Group Medium-term Management Plan, numerous constructive discussions have been carried out by the Group Management Committee and the Board of Directors.
+- c.
+Important responsibilities of the Board of Directors (determining the Group's strategic direction and the management plan) - Under the Group Medium-term Management Plan, the Board of Directors has put forward the Group's Corporate Philosophy (Mission), Corporate Vision and Values (see III 3., Efforts Involving Respect for the Position of Stakeholders), and continues its efforts to realize and achieve them. - In formulating Stage 2 of the Group Medium-Term Management Plan, constructive discussions are being held at the Group Management Committee and the Board of Directors.
 Regarding execution of the Group Medium-term Management Plan, timely summarization is provided, a PDCA cycle is being run to achieve that plan based on discussions among the Board of Directors, and constructive discussions will continue to be held in the future.
 The Board of Directors also checks the progress of medium-term management plans for each of the Group's operating companies.
 Note that explanations are provided at the Shareholders' Meeting and at Group Information Meetings.